tickkie788/social-media-project/README.md

 - Like and unlike posts functionality.
 - Friend Suggestions and Adding Friends.
 - Profile updates and customization.
+- **Responsive Design**: Optimized for mobile, tablet, and desktop devices.

 ## Tech Stack